ryanlfoster/mattsoria/_content/4-about/page.md

   I am dedicated to the highest standards of professionalism, integrity, and competence and promise to uphold the spirit and letter of the [Code of Professional Conduct](http://designproacademy.org/code-of-professional-conduct.html).

-  ### Also, I make it my mission to find the fun in everything I do.
+  ### I make it my mission to find the fun in everything I do.
 factscontent: |
   ## A little background